Glenbrooks Speech and Debate Tournament

 This breakdown means that you must have at least one half-time committed judge in each of the debate pools in which you have entered and at least one full-time IE judge for any IE entries.
 After providing these initial judges, you can opt to hire any further judging commitments from the tournament in each of these pools.
 For example, if you have 2 varsity policy teams you must provide at least one judge to fill a half-time commitment in varsity policy.
 After providing this one half-time judge, you can opt to hire another half-time judge for $225 in the varsity policy pool.
 In the LD pool, a school must first provide at least one half-time committed judge for either the varsity or JV division; then it can hire the rest of its commitment in varsity and JV LD.
 For further clarification in LD, each uncovered LD debater will require a $225 judge fee; meaning if a school has three LD debaters entered and provides one halftime judge, a school will owe $450 for cover the rest of the LDers.

-No hired judges will be available after November 01 at 5pm CT.
-If you intend to hire judges, please make sure you request one by November 01.
+No hired judges will be available after October 16 at 8 am CT.
+If you intend to hire judges, please make sure you request one by October 16.
+If you find yourself in an emergency needing a judge after that deadline, please email Tara at email@example.com and we will try to work with you.

 If you are interested in hiring out rounds beyond your commitment in VCX or VLD ($30 a round), please contact Tara at firstname.lastname@example.org.